 Have you ever wondered what Bonaire was like before you first visited?

 But even those visitors who first came in the 1980s, when dive tourism to Bonaire was taking off, still can’t imagine what Bonaire was like in earlier decades.
-The Bonaire Insider has located some videos online that were taken on Bonaire in the 1950s and the 1960s, and we thought you would enjoy seeing them as much as we did.
+The Bonaire Insider has located some videos online that were taken on Bonaire in the 1950s, and we thought you would enjoy seeing it as much as we did.

 Bonaire Video from the 1950s.